DegreeElementary-Middle Education Major with K-8 certification

 - Reflective stance

-Elementary-Middle Education Major with K-8 certification: Students complete a four-year curriculum leading to a Bachelor of Science degree in elementary/middle education and earn Maine certification to teach in grades K - 8.
+Students complete a four-year curriculum leading to a Bachelor of Science degree in elementary/middle education and earn Maine certification to teach in grades K-8.
+UNE has reciprocity with the majority of state in the United States including New England.

 |EDU 105 - Exploring Teaching||3|